Kurds report more chlorine attacks, Iraq pauses Tikrit offensive

 The Pentagon said it did not view the offensive in Tikrit as stalled.
 "Offensive operations like this have a rhythm to them," said Pentagon spokesman Army Colonel Steve Warren.

-"There's always going to be a requirement to regenerate combat power, to consolidate and reorganize before the next phase," he said.
+"There's always going to be a requirement to regenerate combat power, to consolidate and reorganise before the next phase," he said.

 Warren said the U.S.-led coalition helping Iraq had not conducted any strikes in support of operations in Tikrit.